20+ Tips & Things to Know for Harvest Caye — NCL’s Private Island

 Off-Island Excursions (Paid)

 While you could certainly spend your entire day on the island of Harvest Caye, there are a number of excursions that take you to see the other sights in Belize.
-Some ideas include river rafting in the jungle, tubing, Mayan ruins, and more.
-This is also snorkeling and glass-bottom boat tours available near the island as well.
-If you plan to go on an excursion, expect to spend around $100 per person.
+Some ideas include river tubing, barrier reef snorkeling, fishing, and more.
+If you plan to go on an excursion, expect to spend between $70-$140 per person.

 Places to Eat & Drink in Harvest Caye

 Of course, a big part of cruise life is the food.
 Unlike other private islands run by cruise lines, Norwegian doesn’t supply food on Harvest Caye.
-You’ll need to bring money and purchase anything you want to eat.
+That means you’ll need to bring money and purchase anything you want to eat.
 You can also head back to the ship for lunch if you don’t want to pay.

-Down the beach from LandShark, the Laughing Bird was another popular spot to sit and have a drink and a bite to eat.
-It features all your favorite beach drinks (pina coladas, margaritas, etc.) As for food, it’s tropical bar eats with some BBQ options, ceviche, burgers, nachos, and chicken baskets.
+Down the beach a little (and nearer to the lighthouse), the Flighthouse was another popular spot to sit and have a drink and a bite to eat.
+It features all your favorite beach drinks (pina coladas, margaritas, etc.) As for food, its tropical bar eats with some BBQ options, ceviche, burgers, nachos, and chicken baskets.

 Away from most of the buzz of the pool and beach, the Manatee Bar is a large complex sitting near the marina on the other side of the island.
 You can find your favorites here, including Belize’s own Lighthouse Lager if you want to sample the local brew.